leonardoauer/eat_api/API_responses.md

 - sort[]='data_prop.asc'&sort[1]='data_prop.desc' :
   an array of data fields to sort by and the direction of the sort.
 The array is in order of the priority of the sort (e.g. sort by factor 0 asc THEN by factor 1 desc)
+- fields='field1;field2;...' :
+  fields to return, separated by semi-colon.
+For instance, specifying 'notes;emails;toCount' would exclude all fields other than these three.
+  If not provided, assume that ALL fields are returned.
 - filter='data_prop > user_value AND data_prop = user_value" :
   a string representing a sort constructed as follows:
     a data field + an operation + some user entered value + AND/OR/NOT(iff an aditional filter